sadan49/Interesting-Topics/README.md

 # Interesting-Topics
-This include the topics that I read on web or hear from someone.
+This include the topics that I read on web or heared from someone.